felipeoliverai/recognition-intel/README.md

 ### Description 📄

 This is image data of Natural Scenes around the world make for Intel.
-The goal of this project isBuilding and training a Convolutional Neural Network that can classify above mentioned categories of images correctly, That is a challenge of Intel Scene classification where must classifier each image with such as true class.
+The goal of this project is Building and training a Convolutional Neural Network that can classify above mentioned categories of images correctly, That is a challenge of Intel Scene classification where must classifier each image with such as true class.

 <br>